 We study high-level visual perception in the human brain, with a focus on ecologically relevant and meaningful vision: how do I know where I am in space?
 How fast do I and that ball move? ; What emotion does that person feel?
 Have I not seen this place/object/person before?
 Our studies include links to attention, memory and social interactions.
 We collaborate with clinicians to gain insights on disorders such as autism, schizophrenia, and ADHD.

 Methodologically we use non-invasive brain imaging (3T and 9.4T fMRI), and we can perturb neural processing using transcranial magnetic stimulation (TMS), also during fMRI (latest hardware!).
-For data analysis and modelling we use multivariate classifiers, deep neural networks, and old-fashioned stats.
+For data analysis and modelling we use multivariate classifiers and old-fashioned stats.
 Our research questions currently include the following:

 Illusions allow separating visual processing from visual consciousness, and open windows to processes involved in scene segmentation, perceptual grouping, Gestalt perception, and reveal prior knowledge.
 We use primarily bi-stable stimuli and attention to examine these processes.